About BIRC Seed Grants

 - Applicant teams must have sufficient expertise in MRI design, implementation, data acquisition, and data analysis (BIRC staff will assist with safety assessment), or alternatively must detail specific plans to acquire this experience.

 - Proposed projects must not fit within the scope of funded research programs of any team member.

 Seed Grant proposals will be reviewed by the BIRC Scientific Advisory Committee on a rolling basis, with deadlines announced on the BIRC website.
-(Through August 2015, proposals will be evaluated as soon as possible.)
 Applications will be evaluated with regard to scientific merit and feasibility, the expertise of the applicant team, and the likelihood that the project will result in competitive grant proposals and other scientific products.
 The productivity of prior Seed Grants awarded to the applicants will also be considered, as will resource availability (including scanner and staff time).

 At the conclusion of the project, the principal investigator should provide a brief report summarizing the main findings, identifying any publications or presentations resulting from the project, and indicating plans regarding grant proposals, publications, and presentations.